 2006: Eliot Spitzer defeated Thomas Suozzi in the New York Democratic gubernatorial primary.

-2007: (Elul 29) On the Hebrew calendar, anniversary of the birth of Rabbi Menachem Mendel of Lubavitch, third leader of Chabad.
+2007(29th of Elul): Anniversary of the birth of Rabbi Menachem Mendel of Lubavitch, third leader of Chabad.

 2007: In “Looking Through Rose-Colored Glass Again at Shul,” Sewell Chan describes the restoration work being done at the Eldridge Street Synagogue on the Lower East Side.

 2008: In Cedar Rapids, Iowa Temple Judah begins its Musical Shabbat Season II at Friday night services where the community will also celebrate Marilyn Sippy’s formal conversion to Judaism.